InWorker1/coffee_bot/README.md

-Bot for maintaining statistics in a coffee shop.
-Allows you to register as an administrator or a regular user without a database.
+A bot for keeping statistics in a coffee shop.
+Allows the bot to be used by both an administrator and a regular user without a database.